DiegoCacau/django_api_boilerplate/README.md

 # Django API Boilerplate

 Boilerplate for Django backend with REST API.
-Uses [http://www.django-rest-framework.org/](Django REST Framework) and [Django REST Knox](http://james1345.github.io/django-rest-knox/) to power the API and authentication.
+Uses [Django REST Framework](http://www.django-rest-framework.org/) and [Django REST Knox](http://james1345.github.io/django-rest-knox/) to power the API and authentication.

 Comes with: